philips-labs/terraform-aws-github-runner/README.md

 ## Overview

 The moment a GitHub action workflow requiring a `self-hosted` runner is triggered, GitHub will try to find a runner which can execute the workload.
-This module reacts to GitHub's [`check_run` event](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#check_run) or [`workflow_job` event](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/webhook-events-and-payloads#workflow_job) for the triggered workflow and creates a new runner if necessary.
+This module reacts to GitHub's [`workflow_job` event](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/webhook-events-and-payloads#workflow_job) for the triggered workflow and creates a new runner if necessary.

-For receiving the `check_run` or `workflow_job` event by the webhook (lambda), a webhook needs to be created in GitHub.
-The `workflow_job` is the preferred option, and the `check_run` option will be maintained for backward compatibility.
-The advantage of the `workflow_job` event is that the runner checks if the received event can run on the configured runners by matching the labels, which avoid instances being scaled up and never used.
-The following options are available:
+For receiving the `workflow_job` event by the webhook (lambda), a webhook needs to be created in GitHub.
+The `check_run` option is dropped from version 2.x.
+The following options to sent the event are supported.

-- `workflow_job`: **(preferred option)** create a webhook on enterprise, org or app level.
-Select this option for ephemeral runners.
-- `check_run`: create a webhook on enterprise, org, repo or app level.
-When using the app option, the app needs to be installed to repo's are using the self-hosted runners.
+- Create a GitHup app, define a webhook and subscribe the app to the `workflow_job` event.
--  a Webhook needs to be created.
-The webhook hook can be defined on enterprise, org, repo, or app level.
+- Create a webhook on enterprise, org or repo level, define a webhook and subscribe the app to the `workflow_job` event.

 In AWS a [API gateway](https://docs.aws.amazon.com/apigateway/index.html) endpoint is created that is able to receive the GitHub webhook events via HTTP post.
 The gateway triggers the webhook lambda which will verify the signature of the event.
 This check guarantees the event is sent by the GitHub App.
-The lambda only handles `workflow_job` or `check_run` events with status `queued` and matching the runner labels (only for `workflow_job`).
+The lambda only handles `workflow_job` events with status `queued` and matching the runner labels.
 The accepted events are posted on a SQS queue.
 Messages on this queue will be delayed for a configurable amount of seconds (default 30 seconds) to give the available runners time to pick up this build.

 The "scale up runner" lambda listens to the SQS queue and picks up events.
 The lambda runs various checks to decide whether a new EC2 spot instance needs to be created.
 For example, the instance is not created if the build is already started by an existing runner, or the maximum number of runners is reached.